kulyk/kulyk.xyz/src/posts/content/2020-the-year-in-review.md

 ## Fresh Start

 In September I realized I need to change something to escape that day-to-day boredom.
-I've had a few sessions with a therapist.
+I had a few sessions with a therapist.
 It helped me to find out the reasons I dive into work.

 After some time, I finally found some energy and: